asvikr/Web-Crawler/README.md

-A python Script for downloading all accepted solution of a user(IF YOU USERNAME and PASSWORD) .
+A python Script for downloading all accepted solution of a user(IF YOU HAVE USERNAME and PASSWORD) .

 Used BeautifulSoup and requets python module.